Who we are

 Our group was formed in February 1999 with the assistance of Injured Workers Community Legal Clinic (IWC).
 Members are mainly workers who speak Chinese (Cantonese, Mandarin and other Chinese dialects).
 We:

 - Fight for injured workers’ rights in the workplace

 - Participate in law reform activities to protect and improve injured workers’ rights

 How to contact us

-We meet at the Injured Workers Consultants office at 815 Danforth Ave, Suite 411, Toronto, Ontario M4J 1L2 (between Pape and Donlands subways)
+We meet at the IWC office at 815 Danforth Ave, Suite 411, Toronto, Ontario M4J 1L2 (between Pape and Donlands subways)

 Activities and action

 We meet with Ministry of Labour and WSIB officials to discuss in persons problems we and other injured workers face, and have worked with the Board to provide input on Chinese translated material.
-In advocating for change, we make make presentations, such as those to the 2011 WSIB Funding Review, and written submissions, such as the 2017 letter on deeming and the minimum wage (Bill 148) and the 2012 written submission on changes to the appeals system.
+In advocating for change, we make written submissions, such as the 2017 letter on deeming and the minimum wage (Bill 148) and the 2012 written submission on changes to the appeals system, and deliver oral presentations, such as those to the 2011 WSIB Funding Review.

 Recent meetings have included sessions on dealing with mental stress and using social media.
-And in September of 2015, three of our group graduated from the first Chinese Injured Workers Speakers School!
-We often participate in joint campaigns and meetings with other injured workers’ groups, and our members are are particularly active in the Justice Choir
+In September of 2015, three of our group graduated from the first Chinese Injured Workers Speakers School.
+Our members are are particularly active in the Justice Choir